Hip replacement revision surgery

 What risks should I know about?

 Hip replacement revision surgery is one of the most successful operations but there are some potential complications you should be aware of.
-These only affect less than 4% of patients.
+These only affect less than 4 per cent of patients.

 - Infection can occur although we routinely prescribe antibiotics for the first 24 hours and our theatres have ultra-clean air operating conditions keeping infection rates at 1-2%.